![]() |

 The Golden Fleece Inn, York, England

-The Golden Fleece’s reputation for its ghostly residents attracted the intrepid crew of the ‘Most Haunted TV series' who visited the inn to try to make contact with them.
-The results of their investigation were shown in Series 6 of that show.
-To see the uncanny results of the show via the auspices of YouTube, click HERE.
-After seeing this for yourself, you may well feel a strong desire to spend a night there yourself.
+After seeing this, you may well feel a strong desire to spend a night there yourself.
 But have you really got the nerve, or are you secretly hoping it will already be fully booked months in advance by people just like you?
 Decide for yourself which city in the United Kingdom is genuinely the most haunted by booking a room at The Golden Fleece.
-I live approximately 30 miles from York, but have no affiliation or connection with this establishment - I am simply interested in your experience, which will be reported on this site (you can remain anonymous if you so desire).
-I am currently in the long and arduous process of trying to convince my wife, who does not believe in anything related to the occult despite my obsession with the subject, that we should spend a night together there!
-Return to top of page. |
+I live approximately 40 miles from York, but have no affiliation or connection with this establishment -- I am simply interested in your experience, which will be reported on this site if you so desire (you can remain anonymous if you wish).

-The MacKenzie Poltergeist
+The MacKenzie Poltergeist - Edinburgh, Scotland

-However, we are not here to discuss the life of this remarkable dog or that of his master - there are already sufficient tales, books and films doing this very thing.
-So, to continue with the story of the MacKenzie Poltergeist a short lesson in history is essential – please bear with me if you already familiar with it.
 In 1638, during the reign of Charles I of England, thousands of Scottish Presbyterians, averse to the changes in religious practice he was imposing within the church, signed a National Covenant and began a religious crusade against him.
 These Scottish Presbyterians became known as Covenanters, their uprising culminating in the Civil Wars, during the second of which Charles I was tried for treason and executed.
 The monarchy was then abolished by Oliver Cromwell who became the Lord Protector of England, Scotland and Ireland until his death in 1658.
 Shortly after Cromwell’s death, in 1660, Charles I’s son restored the monarchy and became Charles II.
 The National Covenant was declared illegal, but the Covenanters dissented and tried to restore their religious beliefs through three rebellions in 1666, 1679 and 1685.
 All three attempts were cruelly suppressed.
 In 1679 a prison was built in the churchyard of Greyfriars church to house some 1200 Covenanters who were awaiting trial, with George MacKenzie (also the local Lord Advocate) in charge.
 MacKenzie became known as Bloody George MacKenzie for torturing thousands of Covenanters horrendously before sentencing them to death by ‘swinging from the gallows’, a sight from which he supposedly got great satisfaction and took immense delight.
 Once dead, the Covenanters were buried in vaults and tombs inside the Covenanters’ prison.
 Rather ironically, after MacKenzie’s death in 1691, he was buried in a vault which lies very close to the prison.

 The poltergeist got the name MacKenzie’s Poltergeist as a result of the first reported activity which occurred at MacKenzies’s tomb.
 It is reputed that a woman who stooped down to look into his tomb was knocked backwards by an icy blast of air.
 Not long after, Edinburgh Council locked the gate to the tomb after many visitors complained of sweet, sickly smells coming from it, accompanied by feelings of intense cold.
 However, one tour operator applied for permission to conduct guided tours around the churchyard and the Black Mausoleum in particular.
 These are now a regular nightly occurrence with visitors claiming to have been grabbed, punched, pushed and shoved, scratched and thrown to the ground.
 It is alleged that several have actually been carried out of the tomb unconscious and many have reported cuts and bruises appearing on their hands, faces and necks even several days after a visit.
 Return to top of page. |